 Burnout.
 We’ve all become familiar with the term over the last few years.
 In our busy lives and careers, burnout is all too common, all too easy to slip into and hard to combat if you’re not sure where to start.

-Recently at The Tax Summit, we heard from human performance researcher Dr Adam Fraser, on the most effective ways to manage your wellbeing while building a busy and successful career.
+At a previous Tax Summit, we heard from human performance researcher Dr Adam Fraser, on the most effective ways to manage your wellbeing while building a busy and successful career.
+And the message is still as relevant as ever.
 One of the many useful insights he shared was the importance of regular recovery in order to be your best self.

 The summer holidays are the perfect time to think about recovery – and not just a few weeks off now, but a regular schedule of recovery that allows you to bounce back from busy periods and put in your all when it comes to work or family.